 What to consider when shipping heavy items

 When it comes to shipping heavy items, and figuring out how to cut costs, you first need to ask; what am I being charged for?
-Knowing what factors count towards the shipping rates helps you direct your attention towards trimming these costs.
+Knowing what factors count towards the shipping rates helps you direct your attention toward trimming these costs.
+Additionally, consider the extras you are offering, for example – shipment tracking, order delivery notifications, and other post-purchase services.

 The concept of dimensional weight was introduced in around 2015, and it’s different from your package’s actual weight.
 Basically, dimensional weight is a sort of theoretical weight that factors your package’s dimensions in.
 This model was adopted by shipping companies because they were losing money on large packages that weighed less.